CheekyGhost-Labs/IndexStore/README.md

 # IndexStore

-Library providing an abstraction around the [Apple IndexStoreDB Library](https://github.com/apple/indexstore-db) that provides a query-based approach for searching for symbols within an indexed code base.
+IndexStore is a library providing that provides a query-based approach for searching for and working with source symbols within an indexed code base.
+It is built on top of the [Apple IndexStoreDB Library](https://github.com/apple/indexstore-db), which provides access to the index data produced by the swift compiler.

+With this library, you can easily search for and analyze symbols in your code, making it a powerful tool for building developer tools, static analyzers, and code refactoring utilities.

 ### Workflows: